Maheswaran007/flask-k8s/README.md

 ## Deployments
 Get the secrets, persistent volume in place and apply the deployments for the `MySQL` database and `Flask API`

-1. Add the secrets to your `kubernetes cluster`: `kubectl apply -f flaskapi-secrets.yml`
+1. Add the secrets to your `kubernetes cluster`: `kubectl apply -f flaskapi-secrets.yml, kubectl apply -f mysql-secrets.yml`
+2. Add mysql db by applying configmap, this will create a database in mysql pod if it does not exist `kubectl apply -f mysql-configmap.yml`
-2. Create the `persistent volume` and `persistent volume claim` for the database: `kubectl apply -f mysql-pv.yml`
+3. Create the `persistent volume` and `persistent volume claim` for the database: `kubectl apply -f mysql-pv.yml`
-3. Create the `MySQL` deployment: `kubectl apply -f mysql-deployment.yml`
+4. Create the `MySQL` deployment: `kubectl apply -f mysql-deployment.yml`
-4. Create the `Flask API` deployment: `kubectl apply -f flaskapp-deployment.yml`
+5. Create the `Flask API` deployment: `kubectl apply -f flaskapp-deployment.yml`

 You can check the status of the pods, services and deployments.

-## Creating database and schema
-The API can only be used if the proper database and schemas are set.
-This can be done via the terminal.
-1. Connect to your `MySQL database` by setting up a temporary pod as a `mysql-client`:
-   `kubectl run -it --rm --image=mysql --restart=Never mysql-client -- mysql --host mysql --password=<super-secret-password>`
-   make sure to enter the (decoded) password specified in the `flaskapi-secrets.yml`
-2. Create the database and table
-   1. `CREATE DATABASE userdb;`
-    2. `USE userdb;`
-    3. `CREATE TABLE users(user_id INT PRIMARY KEY AUTO_INCREMENT, user_name VARCHAR(255), user_email VARCHAR(255), user_password VARCHAR(255));`

 ## Expose the API
 The API can be accessed by exposing it using minikube: `minikube service flask-service`.
 This will return a `URL`.
 If you paste this to your browser you will see the `hello world` message.
 You can use this `service_URL` to make requests to the `API`